shinose/qplay.tv/README.md

 qplay.tv
 ========

-The Secure Remote Queue Service for Your qplay Media Player Device
+The Secure Remote Queue Service for Your qplay Media Player Platform